 For those keeping track:

-This is the first installment of Story #4, “Tigress T’Pol” .
+This is the fourth installment of Story #4, “Tigress T’Pol” .
 The prompt was to write a story of exactly 2000 words.
 An additional guest prompt from Heidi Durrow invited us to explore passion in this story.
-If I got it right, you’ll see the passion as we go along!

 You guessed it – you can watch the episode, or come back next week for another WIPpet snippet!

-These posts are the seeds of a project that will germinate over the next months, so input is especially valuable.
-Already, new stories are weaving themselves into the fabric.
-No need to feel shy; I’m a friendly sort, and will keep my phase pistol on stun ..for the most part.
+These posts are the seeds of a project I’ll be expanding in 2015, so your input is always valuable.
+No need to feel shy; I’m a friendly sort, and will keep my phase pistol on stun… for the most part. ;)